Affirmations to Begin Your Day, your week...your life....

 Words of Wisdom

 Shakespeare says, "There are more things in heaven and Earth, Horatio, than are dreamt of in your philosophy".
 Life is sometimes a bit of an enigma, full of contradictions and disappointments.
 Joys are sometimes found in strange corners.
-You might find yourself discovering solace in the shade of trees or behind the wheel of an suddenly thought up road trip.
+You might find yourself discovering solace in the shade of trees or behind the wheel on an impromptu road trip.
 If you were to peruse the planet around you and try to accommodate the many perceptions your senses discover in just one day, you can approach fatigue with relative ease.
 There are so many ideas to understand in nature, figures to calculate in social categories and an entire cathedral of philosophies under an infinite number of stars beyond the solar system.

 As one who writes and appreciates letters, I find comfort in language expressed in the written word.
 And I understand that I am not alone because sites that feature famous quotations, witty insights, quirky quips are quite ubiquitous.
 Everyone has their favorite types as well: some prefer literary, others are more inclined toward the profane.
 Some like quotes that feature images of nature like birds.
 While there are others who seek out the deeper writings that talk about suffering and the nature of the soul.